Serie A Coach of the Year: History

 Luciano Spalletti, the Roma coach, won the award for the next two seasons.
 Roma finished fifth in the 2005–06 season but were later elevated to second following the disqualification of clubs after the Calciopoli scandal.
 Roma also made it to the final of the Coppa Italia but were defeated 4–1 on aggregate by Internazionale.
 In the 2006–07 season, Spalletti led Roma to runners-up in Serie A and to win the Coppa Italia.
 A fourth place league finish for ACF Fiorentina and an appearance in the semi-finals of the 2007–08 UEFA Cup saw Cesare Prandelli as recipient of the Coach of the Year award in 2008.
 Portuguese coach José Mourinho became the second non-Italian to win the award when he led Internazionale to the Serie A title in the 2008–09 season, along with victory in the 2008 Supercoppa Italiana.
 He retained the award after the following season in which Internazionale not only retained their domestic title but won the Coppa Italia and the Champions League.

 Milan appointed Massimiliano Allegri as their new coach for the 2010–11 season.
 Having led the club to league success and the semi-finals of the Coppa Italia, he was awarded the Coach of the Year title, presented at the "Gran Galà del Calcio" which replaced the previous ceremony.
 The following season, another newly appointed manager won the award.
 Former player Antonio Conte succeeded Delneri as Juventus manager and led the club to their first league title in nine years, along with a losing appearance in the final of the Coppa Italia.
 Conte won the Coach of the Year award the following two seasons – Juventus defended their league title in the 2012–13 season along with winning the Supercoppa, and repeated that feat in the 2013–14 season.
-Leaving to manage the Italian national team, Conte was replaced by Allegri who secured the league title, the Coppa Italia, and runners-up spots in both the Supercoppa and the Champions League.
+Leaving to manage the Italy national team, Conte was replaced by Allegri who secured the league title, the Coppa Italia, and runners-up spots in both the Supercoppa and the Champions League.
 Allegri led Juventus to their fifth consecutive Serie A title in the 2015–16 season, also winning both the Supercoppa and the Coppa Italia, and retained the Coach of the Year trophy.